RHUDHRESH/emosup/START_GUIDE.md

 **Best for:** Full experience with authentication, mood tracking, analytics, and all features.

-#### Step 1: Start Ollama (if not already running)
+#### Step 1: Start Ollama (only if using local inference)

-Ollama usually starts automatically, but if needed:
+If you're using Groq, skip this step.
+If you're using Ollama:
 ```bash
 ollama serve
 ```